 On the other hand, a public limited company must include at least seven directors, where ownership is shared with the public through stock options.
 The following documents must be provided for KYC for public or private limited companies:

-KYC for business entities is more detailed because it allows banks to take measures to avoid fraudulent activities.
+KYC and identity verification services for business entities is more detailed because it allows banks to take measures to avoid fraudulent activities.
 Stakeholders must visit the branch in person to submit KYC documents for a private limited company.